cs4241-22a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: Added rules for the p, h1, h2, s, ol
+- **Simple Java script**: Flashing text!
 - **HTML tags**: Hyperlinks a; Ordered lists ol; Head 3 h3; Head 4 h4; Head 5 h5; Head 6 h6; Striketrhough s;

 ### Design Achievements
-- **Used the Contrail One Font from Google Fonts**: I used Contrail One as the font for the main title of my site
+- **Used the Contrail One Font from Google Fonts**: I used Indie Flower as the font for the main title of my site
 - **Used the Adobe color**: ![Screenshot](Color_plate.png)